learn-co-curriculum/dsc-correlation-covariance/README.md

 We have seen that covariance uses a formulation that depends solely on the units of $X$ and $Y$ variables.
 During data analysis, often covariance measure can not be directly used as different experiments may contain underlying data measured in different units.
 For this, we need to normalize this degree of variation into a standard unit, with interpretable results,  __independent of the units of data__.
 We achieve this with a derived normalized measure, called __Correlation__.

-The term "correlation" refers to a casual relationship or association between variables.
+The term "correlation" refers to a causal relationship or association between variables.
 In almost any business, it is useful to express one quantity in terms of its relationship with others.
 For example:
 - Sales might increase when the marketing department spends more on TV advertisements
 - Customer's average purchase amount on an e-commerce website might depend on a number of factors related to that customer, e.g. location, age group, gender etc.
 - Social media activity and website clicks might be be associated with revenue that a digital publisher makes. etc.